Cenergistic/.github/New Contributor Guide.md

-# Welcome to Cenergistic
+# New Contributor Guide

-This guide is for new employees.
 Follow the steps below to get started with your GitHub account and join our organization.

 ## Step 1: Sign Up for GitHub